kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 }
 ```

-Sol told me, "Notice that the Glyph column only shows up [tofu rectangles](https://en.wikipedia.org/wiki/Noto_fonts#Origin_of_Noto_name).
-This is because the browser has not been instructed on which fonts to use for these specialized characters.
+"Notice that the Glyph column only shows [tofu rectangles](https://en.wikipedia.org/wiki/Noto_fonts#Origin_of_Noto_name)" continued Sol.
+"This is because the browser has not been instructed on which fonts to use for these specialized Unicode characters from the PUA."

 "On my text editor, the glyphs I see in column 5 correspond exactly with those displayed on the web page in column 4.
-To get the browser to display the glyphs without ` <i class=...></i>` invocation requires more effort than I am willing to expend right now.
+To get the browser to display the glyphs directly, without the ` <i class=...></i>` invocation, requires more effort than I am willing to expend right now.
 So, I took the easy route here. :wink:"

 ## Wrapping up the HTML version

 "Wait a minute," I said.
 What about the PDF and the `.docx` versions?

 "Patience!
 Patience," he replied.
-"Markdown was devised to play well with HTML.
-Pandoc has carried that ball far and wide into other formats.
+"Markdown was originally devised to play well with HTML.
+Pandoc has carried that ball far and wide into many other formats.
 All I have told you thus far applies only to HTML.
-Let me wrap it up first before moving on top PDF.
-In HTML, the one-line template becomes:
+Let me wrap it up first before moving on to PDF.
+In HTML, the one-line template in Markdown looks like this:

 ```html
 Joe Bloggs